 - The ability to identify strengths and weaknesses, acknowledgement limitation of competence and recognising the importance of maintaining and developing professional competence.

-In addition to the practice outcomes you will be required to pass an academic assignment at level 3, which is based on reflective practice.
+In addition to the practice outcomes, you will be required to pass an Objective Structured Clinical Examination or OSCE at level 3.
 You will also need to compile a professional portfolio of evidence and pass a numeracy assessment to complete the programme.

 Supplementary fee information